Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

 <a name="heading-how-nfts-work-on-chain"></a>
 ## How NFTs Work On-Chain

-As mentioned in [Tutorial 1 of this series](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1#heading-cashtokens-explained), the May 2023 BCH CashTokens upgrade added a new field to UTXOs called `token\_data`.
+As mentioned in [Tutorial 1 of this series](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1#heading-cashtokens-explained), the May 2023 BCH CashTokens upgrade added a new field to UTXOs called `token_data`.
 This field has multiple subfields.
 FTs (fungible tokens) only use the `amount` and `category` fields.

 NFTs (non-fungible tokens) use `category`, just like [fungible tokens](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1), and the two `nft` fields:

 - `capability`: If the value is `minting`, it permits the holder to create more NFTs of the same `category` and with any `commitment`.
 These new NFTs can have `minting` or `mutable` capability.
 If the value is `mutable`, it permits the `commitment` field to be changed when spending the NFT to a new UTXO.
 If the capability is `none`, then the NFT can be spent (i.e., moved to another UTXO), but the `commitment` can not be changed and it can not be used to mint new NFTs.
-NFTs the `none` `capability` are often shown as “Immutable” in wallets and block explorers.
+NFTs with the `none` `capability` are often shown as “Immutable” in wallets and block explorers.
 - `commitment`: The NFT message that can be up to 40 bytes.

 NFTs do not use the `amount` field, as there can only be 1 NFT per UTXO.
 In this way, the amount of NFTs on a UTXO is implied.
 If there is data for the `nft` fields, then there is 1 NFT.
 If not, then there are 0 NFTs on that UTXO, and the `nft` fields will be omitted.